seanweinert/gameknight/README.md

 Game Knight utilizes vanilla Javascript with a Firebase realtime database, with CSS styling.

-Dungeons and Dragons is copyrighted by Wizards of the Coast.
+Dungeons and Dragons and ampersand logo are copyrighted by Wizards of the Coast.